Don’t Let Your Consulting Business Fail at the Start

 • They don’t develop a distinguishable brand.

-8) Inability to Retain Clients
+8) Inability to Retain Consulting Clients

 A study by Forbes indicated that only about half of consulting clients would, after the successful completion of a project, use the same firm again.
 This factor indicates the extent of the challenge consulting firms have in building effective client relationships.